Methadone Clinic East Liverpool, OH

 Northeast Ohio Va Healthcare System East Liverpool Cboc

-Northeast Ohio Va Healthcare System East Liverpool Cboc is a methadone clinic in East Liverpool, OH located in Columbiana County at 15655 State Route 170, Suite A, 43920 zip code area that also includes suboxone treatment.
-Northeast Ohio Va Healthcare System East Liverpool Cboc provides naltrexone administration, methadone/buprenorphine for pain management and suboxone prescription.
-In addition, Northeast Ohio Va Healthcare System East Liverpool Cboc provides mental health services, case management and early intervention for HIV.
-Northeast Ohio Va Healthcare System East Liverpool Cboc provides opioid treatment for adults and young adults.
+Northeast Ohio Va Healthcare System East Liverpool Cboc is a methadone clinic in East Liverpool, Ohio located at 15655 State Route 170, Suite A, 43920 zip code.
+Northeast Ohio Va Healthcare System East Liverpool Cboc provides naltrexone administration, methadone/buprenorphine for pain management and buprenorphine maintenance.
+In addition, Northeast Ohio Va Healthcare System East Liverpool Cboc provides mental health services, transportation assistance and social skills development.
+Northeast Ohio Va Healthcare System East Liverpool Cboc includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.